Hit enter after type your search item

 The above examples show using the SUM function with GROUP BY clause.
 As mentioned earlier, you may use any aggregate function with GROUP BY including the COUNT function.

 The following query shows using the COUNT for getting the number of salaries paid to each employee in our example table.
-Also, I used the ORDER BY clause with DESC keyword in the same query:
+Also, I used the ORDER BY clause with the DESC keyword in the same query:

 Query: